 The herbs are an important part of this tea and should be consumed.
 Therefore, please do not strain and throw out the particles at the bottom (some describe it as "mud" or "sludge").
 It's important to get some of these particles into your body during each and every dose.
 The most effective way to do this for most people is to use a large wooden spoon to stir the pitcher before pouring each dose.
 It's OK to leave the pitcher open while it's left in the fridge.
 Stirring tends to work better than shaking especially when the pitcher is full.

 Drink 3 oz. two to three times per day.
-More complete instructions are sent along with the order.
+More detailed instructions are sent along with your order.